 This is beyond just an old school meal in fancy dress, they have jugglers, belly dancers, swordsmen and performers all around you, providing entertainment during the evening.

 The meal lasts 3 hours, with plenty of drinks in this immersive experience which perfectly resembles the bizarreness of this beautiful city.
+While it’s generally quite meat heavy, they do have vegetarian options, just make sure to let them know your dietary requirements.

-20) Victims Of Communism
+19) Victims Of Communism

 Found at the bottom of the Petrin hill and on Ujez street, this was one of the stop offs on the hop-on hop-off bus route.
 There isn’t too much around, so this is a quick stop off before jumping back on the bus, but it was 100% worth seeing.
+You’ll also see a bronze strip at the base of the stairs detailing how many were persecuted or executed during this period.

-21) Street Art
+20) Street Art

-The most famous street art in Brighton is located at the previously mentioned Lennon Wall, however the city is full of spectacular pieces.
+The most famous street art in Prague is located at the previously mentioned Lennon Wall, however the city is full of spectacular pieces.
+Sure, I hate tags and messy graffiti, but when it’s impressive artworks, you have to stand and admire it all.

 There are now a few street art tours which you can sign up with, meaning they can offer you the story behind some of the more well known pieces.
+The main areas you have to visit, beyond the obvious Lennon Wall, includes Holešovice and Žižkov district.

-22) Piss Cerny
+21) Piss Cerny

-Two men, casually looking at each other while having a wee, sure, this is might be an obscure statue, while we also came across it by mistake, but it certainly stays in the memory!
+Two men, casually looking at each other while having a wee, sure, this might be an obscure statue, while we also came across it by mistake, but it certainly stays in the memory!

 The bronze figures were built in 2004, outside the Franz Kafka museum, by Czech artist David Cerny, an example of the provocative modern art of Prague.
+As you’re outside a museum, you can combine this activity and head inside as well.

-23) Goulash In Bread Bowls
+22) Goulash In Bread Bowls

 But served in a bread bowl truly made it feel unique.
 One heads up though, don’t order ‘garlic bread’, it’s not what we think it is, they literally gave a piece of garlic sat on top of some bread, we laughed for hours about this!